Ditto Biosciences

 Product Roadmap & Public Announcements

-AI platform mining 1M+ parasite-derived proteins.
-Tissue biobank for immunogenicity mapping.
-Thousands of candidate proteins with drug-like binding affinities identified.
+AI platform mining 1M+ parasite-derived proteins across primate-infecting viruses, ticks, and parasitic worms.
+Tissue biobank built using YC founder blood drives for immunogenicity mapping.
+Thousands of candidate proteins discovered with drug-like binding affinities (1-2 nM).
+Early experiments show proteins acting on high-value targets for immune diseases.
+Over 98% of viral and parasite proteins remain uncharacterized, representing a vast unexplored design space.
 Seeking immunologist and biologics developer collaborations.

 Signals & Private Analysis

 Protein language models and host-parasite computational genomics in development.
 Tissue biobank signals preparation for IND-enabling immunogenicity studies.
+The three founders previously worked together at Arcadia Science for 3 years, providing deep collaborative chemistry and shared research publication history.
+GitHub repos show active development on blood drive logistics and benchmarking tools.
 Likely Demo Day fundraise Q2 2026.

 Parasite genome protein mining